-Family-Based Immigration Attorneys in Southfield
+Family-Based Immigration in Southfield, MI

-Helping Your Family Members Immigrate to the U.S.
+Our lawyers Help Family Members Immigrate to the U.S.

 Under the Immigration and Nationality Act, United States citizens and lawful permanent residents (including green card holders) can help immediate relatives secure lawful residence in the U.S. Whether you have family members living abroad or you wish to join your relative in the United States, there are a number of family-based immigration visas available to you.
 The type of visa you will need to apply for will depend on your specific circumstances, as well as your relationship to the family member in question.